DDeShon/html-email-template/README.md

 ﻿# html-email-template

-This is the first in a series of html email templates I'm testing
+This is the first of multiple html email templates, created using multiple images that will need to be uploaded as soon as I set up more permanent hosting.